phylotranscriptomes/botany2018workshop/tutorial_pt_1.md

 ### Part 2: Download workshop materials and run the setup script

-Once you logged in the Atmosphere instance type:

-	ls

-You'll see only a folder called **Desktop**

 Change directory to **Desktop** and clone git repository with materials.

 	cd Desktop/